FOR IMMEDIATE RELEASE

 There are many AM medium-wave stations broadcasting wideband full fidelity sound in different parts of the world.
 When received using an appropriate wide band high fidelity AM stereo receiver or tuner under good conditions in the reception environment, using a good external indoor tunable loop antenna, the recovered noise-free high definition sound is virtually indistinguishable from many high quality FM stereo broadcasts!
 Hearing is believing!
 Sample one of our high definition AM stereo products, and judge the enhanced audio fidelity for yourself.

 Introducing our new MW-2 PLL high fidelity wide band electronic tuner, which is an updated and re-packaged AM stereo tuner version.
-This professional quality MW-2 PLL tuner builds upon the renowned strengths of our two previous AM stereo tuners.
-Instead of littering the front panel with seldom-used buttons and features, the MW-2 PLL tuner concentrates on the essentials, with additional new standard features that increase its curbside appeal:
+This professional quality MW-2 PLL tuner builds upon the renowned strengths of our two previous consumer AM stereo tuners.
+Instead of littering the front panel with seldom-used buttons and features, such as with tuners from other sources, the meduci MW-2 PLL tuner concentrates on the essentials, with additional new standard features that increase its curbside appeal:

 Boasting better-than-broadcast quality reception, and extremely low noise across the audio spectrum, your MW-2 PLL tuner is a winner in both function and performance.